 If you are staying in one of our larger CLUB chalets then your chef will be offering canapés and a choice of menu on 6 evenings; a little more choice to pander the penchant of everyone in the party.

 To prepare you for your day on the mountain, for breakfast you can tuck into croissants and pain au chocolat, yoghurts, bread, jam, honey, selection of cereals, porridge, and cooked breakfast plus orange juice, coffee & a selection of teas.

-Waiting for you on your return from a day on the mountain you can expect delights such as Lemon Crunch Cake, Banana and Toffee Loaf, White chocolate & raspberry cookies and Guinness cake.
+Waiting for you on your return from a day on the mountain you can expect delights such as Death by Chocolate Cookies, Banana & Nutella Muffins, Date Slice and Carrot Cake

 For main course your host will freshly prepare dishes such as;